yogesh-7/Dagger-hilt-meme-generator-app/README.md

 - [Hilt-ViewModel](https://developer.android.com/training/dependency-injection/hilt-jetpack) - DI for injecting `ViewModel`.
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.
 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java.
+- [Glide](https://bumptech.github.io/glide/) - Glide is an Image Loader Library for Android developed by bumptech and is a library that is recommended by Google.

 ## Contact
 If you need any help, you can connect with me.